 Protection based on user identification codes (UICs) restricts users' access to volumes.
 By assigning access types to volumes, you determine the kinds of actions various groups of users can perform on volumes.
-Section 9.4.1 and Section 9.4.2 explain the differences between UIC-based protection for disk and tape volumes.
+Section 9.4.1, "Protecting Disk Volumes" and Section 9.4.2, "Protecting Tape Volumes" explain the differences between UIC-based protection for disk and tape volumes.

 For additional access control, you can set access control lists (ACLs) on volumes.
 Volume ACLs are copied from the VOLUME.DEFAULT security class template.
-See Section 12.6 for more information about ACLs.
+See Section 12.6, "Creating Access Control Lists" for more information about ACLs.

-Table 9.9 shows the types of access you can assign to disk and tape volumes.
+Table 9.9, "Access Types for Disk and Tape Volumes" shows the types of access you can assign to disk and tape volumes.

 Access Type Gives you the right to Read Examine file names, print, or copy files from the volume.
 System and owner categories always have read access to tape volumes.
 Write Modify or write to existing files on a volume.
 The protection of a file determines whether you can perform a particular operation on the file.
 To be meaningful, write access requires read access.
 System and owner categories always have write access to tape volumes.
 Create Create files on a disk volume and subsequently modify them.
 Create access requires read and write access.
 This type of access is invalid for tape volumes.
 Delete Delete files on a disk volume, provided you have proper access rights at the directory and file level.
 Delete access requires read access.
 This type of access is invalid for tape volumes.
 Control Change the protection and ownership characteristics of the volume.
-Users with the VOLPRO privilege always have control access to a disk volume, with the following exceptions: Mounting a file-structured volume as foreign requires control access or VOLPRO privilege. • Mounting a volume containing protected subsystems requires SECURITY privilege.
+Users with the VOLPRO privilege always have control access to a disk volume, with the following exceptions: • Mounting a file-structured volume as foreign requires control access or VOLPRO privilege. • Mounting a volume containing protected subsystems requires SECURITY privilege.
 Control access is not valid with tapes.